biztos/greenhead/assets/src/doc/readme.md

-# Greenhead - Agentic LLM Runner
+# Greenhead - Agentic AI Framework in Go.

+## ⚠️ **Warning**

-## *WARNING: this is pre-release software and may change at any time.*
+This is pre-release software and may change at any time.

-### *NB: examples may only work with OpenAI at this time.
+*NB: examples may only work with OpenAI at this time.
 More APIs soon!*

+---

 Greenhead is a framework for building and running AI Agents.
 It is a Go package, a command-line utility, a Web API, and a way of making custom